 FAQs

-1. What is governance in DeFi?
+1. What does governance actually control in a DeFi vault?

 Was this article helpful to you?
 Please tell us what you liked or didn't like in the comments below.